monstar-lab-oss/ml-frontend/packages/create-codes/README.md

 ### Adding the environment variables file

-Rename or copy `.env.template` to `.env` for your local environment configuration.
+Copy `.env.template` to `.env` for your local environment configuration.

 Note: The `.env` file should not be committed to Git and is meant for local usage only.